isaacfungg/obsidian/Mortgage Broker Course/Lesson 2.md

 * Lends money secured by mortgages
 * Collects mortgage payments as a business
 * Buys and sells mortgages or agreements for sale as a business

-###### **Exceptions (Not considered Mortgage Brokers)
-* Licensed insurers, banks, credit unions, and trust companies
-* Government employees handling mortgages
-* Trustees in bankruptcy or liquidators
-* Lawyers handling mortgages as part of their legal practice
-* Employers lending money to employees for housing
-* Real estate agents handling one-time vendor take-back mortgages in a sale